-Builds a shared library (.so on a POSIX system, .dll on Windows) given one or more object files or C, C++, D or Fortran source files.
-If any source files are given, then they will be automatically compiled to object files.
-The target library file prefix, specified by the \$SHLIBPREFIX construction variable (by default, lib on POSIX systems, nothing on Windows systems), and suffix, specified by the \$SHLIBSUFFIX construction variable (by default, .dll on Windows systems, .so on POSIX systems), are automatically added to the target if not already present.
-Example:
+Builds a shared library given one or more object files and/or C, C++, D or Fortran source files.
+Any source files listed in the source parameter will be automatically compiled to object files suitable for use in a shared library.
+Any object files listed in the source parameter must have been built for a shared library (that is, using the SharedObject builder method). scons will raise an error if there is any mismatch.

+The target library file prefix, specified by the \$SHLIBPREFIX construction variable (by default, lib on POSIX systems, nothing on Windows systems), and suffix, specified by the \$SHLIBSUFFIX construction variable (by default, .dll on Windows systems, .so on POSIX systems), are automatically added (if not already present) to the target name to make up the library filename.
+On a POSIX system, if the \$SHLIBVERSION construction variable is set, it is appended (following a period) to the resulting library name.

+'''

 env.SharedLibrary(target='bar', source=['bar.c', 'foo.o'])

+'''